ImperialCollegeLondon/LAGinLean2024/README.md

 Pic: ![codespaces installation](png/codespaces.png?raw=true "codespaces installation")

-Then click on the `+` ("create codespace on main"), and then wait for a few minutes.
+Then click on "create codespace on main", and then wait for a few minutes.
 When it looks like everything has downloaded, open up the `LAGinLean` directory (not the file!) and you should see some exercises.

 ## Local installation